scriptingstudio/PSCCalendar/README.md

 # PSCCalendar Overview

-PSCCalendar is a culture-aware PowerShell console calendar engine inspired by [@jdhitsolutions](https://github.com/jdhitsolutions/PSCalendar) PSCalendar module but significantly/totaly refactored.
+PSCCalendar is a culture-aware PowerShell console calendar engine inspired by [@jdhitsolutions](https://github.com/jdhitsolutions/PSCalendar) PSCalendar module but significantly/totaly rewritten.
 It is not technically a PowerShell module, just snippets/sketches as a sandbox to play with calendar ideas.

 ## Tier Architecture
 1. Input Controller